sardemff7/eventd/PROTOCOL.md

     the client application type
     this type will be used to search for a configuration file
-    The client may specify a name what will be used to display events

 [Server]
 HELLO
     Answer to the client HELLO message

-[Client]
-MODE <mode>
-    Inform the server of the mode used by the client.
-You can omit this message for now (compatibility with the old
-    protocol)

-[Server]
-MODE
-    Answer to the client MODE message

 Eventd dispatching